 “It’s imperative that governments and businesses work together to find innovative solutions to our ever-growing scarcity of water,” said Mike Boyko, president and CEO of Dynamic Water.
 “We must find technologies that allow us to minimize water usage worldwide.”

 The installation at Los Angeles City Hall East is one of two at government facilities that used DWT’s treatment system as part of studies by the National Renewable Energy Laboratory, a division within the U.S. Department of Energy.
-A multi–month at the 242,000 square-foot Juliette Gordon Low Federal Building in Savannah, Ga., produced similar water-saving results as was reported in Los Angeles.
+A multi–month study at the 242,000 square-foot Juliette Gordon Low Federal Building in Savannah, Ga., produced similar water-saving results as was reported in Los Angeles.
 The General Services Administration, which issued the study, recommended that DWT’s technology be adopted at all federal government facilities.

-In Los Angeles, city officials reached the same conclusion after seeing the from using Dynamic Water’s treatment system.
+In Los Angeles, city officials reached the same conclusion after seeing the results from using Dynamic Water’s treatment system.
 They contacted DWT and the system is now being installed at the city’s Department of Water and Power’s headquarters.

 “The General Services Department operates and maintains over 400 City facilities,” Roussel said.
 “Sustainability is a key priority for us, along with controlling costs and providing a safe and healthy environment for our staff and fellow city workers.”

 Boyko said the data from Georgia and Los Angeles proves how much water can be saved by using a chemical free treatment.
-The uses electrolysis to remove bio-contaminants, mineral build-up and other impurities from industrial water.
+The DWT process uses electrolysis to remove bio-contaminants, mineral build-up and other impurities from industrial water.
 In large cooling towers, this translates to water being used for many additional cycles.
 Balancing the water produces savings in water & sewer and eliminates the need to add chemicals, which reduces overall operating costs for businesses and governments.

 “But most importantly, our most precious resource is conserved,” Boyko emphasized.
 “This is one of the single most important advancements in water treatment because of the scientifically proven results in water savings.”